-The 2017 AMTA Call for Speakers application will be used to slate education for the 2017 National Convention, 2017 AMTA Schools Summit and AMTA’s online course portfolio.
+The AMTA 2017 Call for Speakers application will be used to slate education for the AMTA 2017 National Convention, AMTA 2017 Schools Summit and AMTA’s online course portfolio.
 Read on to learn more about AMTA’s exciting educational opportunities and our commitment to the highest quality education in the profession.

 AMTA represents professional, student and graduate members and school members, all of whom are committed to the highest ethical and educational standards.

 AMTA National Convention

-The AMTA 2017 National Convention is September 13-16, 2017, in Pasadena, California.
+The AMTA 2017 National Convention is September 14-16, 2017, in Pasadena, California.
 Massage therapists, students, educators, exhibitors and speakers from across the country will engage in top-notch continuing education and networking.
-There are two education session formats:

 - General Education Session - Two to four hour sessions that are generally accessible to therapists at any level of their career.

 - Intensive Workshops – Eight hour sessions that are intended to be an intensive, hands-on learning environment.
 These sessions are offered within the main Convention education programming, September 14-16 or as Pre-Convention workshops on September 13.

 AMTA Massage Therapy Schools Summit

 The AMTA 2017 Massage Therapy Schools Summit is February 23-24, 2017, in Boston, Massachusetts.
 Teachers, administrative staff, school owners and CE providers attend this important event.

 AMTA Online CE Courses